cfjedimaster/fireflyapi/articles/intro_adobe_blog/article.md

 ## Getting Started

 Most of the code above was taken from the *excellent* [intro guide](https://developer.adobe.com/firefly-services/docs/firefly-api/guides/how-tos/create-your-first-ff-application/) from the Firefly docs that includes both a Node and Python version.
-To learn more, check out the [developer homepage](https://developer.adobe.com/firefly-services/) for Firefly Services as well!
+To learn more, check out the [developer homepage](https://developer.adobe.com/firefly-services/) for Firefly Services as well.
+For organization that wish to work with the services, please reach out to your Adobe account representative.